JnyJny/meowmeow/README.md

 with a brief description.

 So normally a program starts as a ```main.c``` that is simple, with only two or three functions that solve the problem.
-And then the programmer stupidly shows that program to a friend or her boss and suddenly the number of functions in the file balloons to support all the new "features" and "requirements" that pop up.
+And then the programmer rashly shows that program to a friend or her boss and suddenly the number of functions in the file balloons to support all the new "features" and "requirements" that pop up.
 First rule of "Program Club" is don't talk about "Program Club".
+The second rule is minimize the number of functions in one file.

 Now the C compiler does not care one little bit if every function in your program is in one file.
-But we don't write programs for computers or compilers, we right them for other people.
+But we don't write programs for computers or compilers, we write them for other people (who are sometimes us).
 I know that is probably a surprise, but it's true.
 A program embodies a set of algorithms that solve a problem with a computer, and it's important that people understand it when the parameters of the problem change in unanticipated ways.
 People will have to modify the program and they will curse your name if you have all 2049 functions in one file.
-And will probably try to hunt you down to make you make the changes.

-So we break functions out, grouping like functions into seperate files.
+So we good and true programmers break functions out, grouping like functions into seperate files.
 Here I've got files **```main.c```**, **```mmencode.c```**, and **```mmdecode.c```**.
 For small programs like this, it may seem like overkill.
 But small programs rarely stay small, so planning for expansion is a "Good Idea™".

 But what about those ```.h``` files?
 I'll explain them in detail later, but in brief those are called _header_ files and they generally contain C language type definitions and C preprocessor directives.
 Header files should **not** have any functions in them.

+###

+<!- XXX this could be a good outro (sentiment, if not wording) -->

+This article would have turned into a very boring book if I try to describe every line of every file, so some things I chose to gloss over.
+Leave me comments to let me know how bad my choices were and where my next article should take us.

 [1]: https://opensource.com/article/19/5/how-write-good-c-main-function
 [2]: https://FIXME/link_to_posix_unix_def?